telerik/blazor-docs/knowledge-base/grid-save-load-state-localstorage.md

 1. Use the `OnStateChanged` handler to serialize the new Grid state (`args.GridState`) and save it to the browser's `localStorage`.
 1. Subscribe to the [Grid `OnStateInit` event]({%slug grid-state%}#onstatechanged) to configure the initial state of the Grid programmatically.
 1. Obtain the previously saved Grid state information from `localStorage`, deserialize it and set it to the `args.GridState` property of the `OnStateInit` event argument.
     * Using `localStorage` requires JavaScript.
-Blazor doesn't allow JSInterop calls to be executed during pre-rendering.
+Blazor doesn't allow JSInterop calls during pre-rendering.
 To avoid runtime exceptions, wrap the JSInterop call in `OnStateInit` in a try-catch block.
 1. Some aspects of the Grid state depend on data item references, for example selected items, expanded hierarchy items, or edited items.
 To restore these successfully, override the `Equals` method of the Grid model class.
 This will allow .NET to compare data items by a primitive value (ID), rather than by reference.
 Reference comparison will always return `false` after serialization and deserialization.

 For more information about `localStorage`, see: